 13. Go to Gerakas Beach

-A beautiful beach of Zakynthos that stretches over a large stretch of golden sand.
+Gerakas is a beautiful beach of Zakynthos that stretches over a large stretch of golden sand.
 It is located in a bay with warm, shallow, blue waters that make it an ideal choice for families with children.
-Gerakas is also another nesting area of the loggerhead turtles.
+Gerakas is also another nesting area for loggerhead turtles.

 The beach’s access is prohibited after sunset to protect the turtles, so keep that in mind when visiting and move here with caution.
 There are members of the protection group on the nesting beaches and you can ask them for more information about the turtles.
 The left side of the beach consists of clay: apart from swimming/sunbathing you can do a natural exfoliation on the spot.